Bryxxit/arvo/README.md

 + hiera_file: The location of the hiera.yaml file so where your hierarchies are defined.

 # Api
-These are a short description of what the api's do
+We have now integrated swagger into the project and it should be available at: http://localhost:8162/swagger/index.html These are a short description of what the api's do
 + v1/keys(/:id):
   + Post: This is where arvo_log logs your keys to